 - 4 passport size photos that were taken recently

-As we mentioned earlier, there are two main language exams you can take.
-The IELTS and TEF must be taken within two years of your application or your results will not be accepted.
+We mentioned earlier that there are two main language exams you can take.
+The IELTS and TEF must be conducted within two years of your application or your results will not be submitted for acceptance.

-Exams for the IELTS general exam can cost in the range of QAR950 to QAR2,500.
-TEF exams can cost around QAR1,100.
+Exams for the IELTS generally cost in the range of QAR950 to QAR 2,500.
+TEF exams are around QAR1,100.
 These costs depend on where you take the test.